100% pure, natural emollient oil that softens and nourishes the skin. Hexane and Paraban free.

 The same pack may be used for weeks or months.
 Refresh with additional oil if necessary.

-Conditions said to have been responsive to Castor oil applications include (please consult with your health care provider before you apply a Castor pack; the information we provide below is readily available either in books or on the web):
+Conditions said to have been responsive to Castor oil applications include (please consult with your health care provider before you apply a Castor pack; the information we provide below is readily available either in books or on the internet):

 - Anti-inflammatory, antibacterial,anti-fungal, antioxidant and antiviral